tmurakami/splitcompat-weaver-gradle-plugin/README.md

 ## Limitations

-- This plugin only affects the Activities and Services contained in your module to which it is applied.
+- This plugin only affects the activities contained in your module to which it is applied.
 The classes in the libraries on which that module relies won't be rewritten.

 ## License